bluz71/vim-mistfly-statusline/README.md

 :zap: Requirements
 ------------------

-_mistfly_ requires Vim 8 (or later) or Neovim 0.8 (or earlier); Neovim 0.9 (or later) is not supported; the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin should instead be used with contemporary versions of Neovim.
+_mistfly_ requires Vim 8 (or later), Neovim is not supported.
+The pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin should instead be used with Neovim.

-_mistfly_ requires a **GUI** capable version of Vim or Neovim with an appropriate `colorscheme` set.
-A GUI client, or a modern version of Vim or Neovim with the `termguicolors` option enabled in a true-color terminal, is required.

 Please also make sure that the `laststatus` option is set to either: `1`, `2` or `3`.